How To Fill Out Form 1065: Overview and Instructions

 - Partnership information about the total net income and the other relevant financial information is reported in the form.

 - Each partner prepares an individual Schedule K-1.
 It will identify each partner’s allocated profits, losses, and assets and liabilities over the reporting period.
-The Schedule K-1 is part of each partner’s personal tax return.
+Schedule K-1 is part of each partner’s personal tax return.

 Note: Partners will not receive the Form W-2 as they are not employees.